andreyorst/powerline.kak/README.md

   configures it with `defer powerline %{...}` expansion.
 Deferring means that all these configurations will be loaded only when the `powerline` module loads.
-- `powerline-separator triangle` - sets the separator to powerline's triangle.
-Note that as settings are window dependent new window will use default separator, which is `arrow`.
-To prevent this either use separate `hook global WinCreate .* %{ powerline-separator triangle }` that will be applied to all new windows, or modify `powerline_separator` and `powerline_separator_thin` global options to your liking.
-- `powerline-format git bufname filetype mode_info line_column position` - sets
+- `set-option global powerline_format 'git bufname filetype mode_info line_column position'` - sets
   the format of powerline, by adding only git, buffer name, filetype, information about mode, line_column and file position in percents.
 - `powerline-toggle line_column off` - disables part of powerline which shows